Ohio State Buckeyes: Olympians and track

 Ohio State has produced over two hundred Olympic athletes, most notably Jesse Owens who won four Olympic gold medals at the 1936 Berlin Olympics and is one of the greatest Olympians in history.
 In all, 48 Ohio State athletes have combined for a total of 77 Olympic medals which includes 33 gold, 28 silver and 16 bronze medals.
 Ohio State's track team is coached by Karen Dennis, and hosts home meets at Jesse Owens Memorial Stadium.
-The Buckeyes' track team is also famous for being the first Buckeye team in any sport to win a national title.
+The Buckeyes' track team is also famous for being the first Buckeye team in any sport to win a national title, at the 1929 NCAA Division I Outdoor Track and Field Championships.

 Mal Whitfield was the 1948 and 1952 Olympic Gold Medalist in the 800 Meters.

 Club sports

 College club sports in the United States are any sports offered at a university or college in the United States that compete competitively with other universities, or colleges, but are not regulated by the National Collegiate Athletic Association (NCAA) or National Association of Intercollegiate Athletics (NAIA), and do not have varsity status.
 In some cases, club sports have junior varsity status.
 Oftentimes, students who play club sports later move on to play the same sport at the varsity level, or vice versa.
 Collegiate club sports can exist at schools that do have teams that are part of the NCAA or NAIA.
 Many times, club sports are student-run and receive little financial aid from the school.
 An estimated 2 million student-athletes compete in club sports.

-Typically, most sports offered at universities and offered in youth leagues are also available as a collegiate club team.
-However, the variety of sports offered is also often related to the size of the school.
+Typically, most sports offered at universities and offered in youth leagues are also available as a collegiate club sport.
+However, the variety of sports offered is often related to the size of the school.
 Collegiate club sports offer college athletes the ability to play at a competitive level, but without the time commitment generally required for a sport governed by the NCAA.
 The tryout procedure for club sports varies from school to school and from sport to sport.